id0d1a/OrangeLinux/README.md

 - ConvertRPM to convert RHEL packages into OrangeLinux packages (OLP extension)
 - Fake Distribution naming
 - Quick Install (Installs FakeYUM, FakeAPT, ConvertSystem, OrangeLinux Base System)
+- Dockerized Support, just use our installation script in your docker file and orangelinux is setup.

 ### What this contains